Trip Options

 We’ll be surrounded largely by glaciers and rocks and mountains and ice cold water.
 It’s relatively new landscape here, with only (relatively) recent glacial retreat.

-That means it’s still not rich, productive soil, so the food source for most wildlife is low.
+That means it’s not rich, productive soil, so the food source for most wildlife is low.
 Animals like to be where they can easily access good food sources.

 That said, we usually see grizzly bears somewhere in the area, and have seen wolverine as well.
 Arctic ground squirrels are common.